A-Tokyo/superscalar-microprocessor-stimulator/README.md

 - Click on File -> Import -> Select General, Existing projects into workspace -> click next
 - Select root directory and copy the path to the repository folder or browse for it
 - Contribute and send a pull request to dev
+- To commit through eclipse, right click on the project, select team, share

 ## Conventions